NoobDevTv/ODUSG/README.md

 2. Save scenario ✔
 3. Per Tag Text Widget inside Blocks / Steps ✔
 4. Tags Selection / Addition for ChangeTagBlock ✔
-5. Somehow Add EventInfos into Editor
+~~5.
+Somehow Add EventInfos into Editor (X)~~
-   1. Add an event info block, where "Random" and "InOrder" can be selected
+   ~~1.
+Add an event info block, where "Random" and "InOrder" can be selected~~ ~~2.
+Event Info Block Contains multiple EventInfos ✔~~ ~~3.
+Edit event infos inside the EventInfo Block~~ ~~4.
+Has to support "Per Player"~~
-   2. Event Info Block Contains multiple EventInfos ✔
+   ~~5.
+Maybe add "Randomize Per Player", so that the order is not known beforhand to the players / Make Per Player always randomize~~
-   3. Edit event infos inside the EventInfo Block
+5. Add Group Block, which can have multiple child blocks and executes them in order
-   4. Has to support "Per Player"
+6. Add SingleChildExecutor Block, which executes a single child from it's children, either in order or random, but only single child per revolution
-   5. Maybe add "Randomize Per Player", so that the order is not known beforhand to the players / Make Per Player always randomize
+7. Make Tag Filter
-6. Make Tag Filter
+8. (Maybe) add simple templates, especially for old "EventInfo" logic, so that the user has it easier to do this